 Described as “a fine storyteller” (American Record Guide), “varied in tone and alive to feeling” (Fanfare Magazine), baritone Stephen Lancaster engages audiences through diverse repertoire in concert, recital, and opera.
-Winner and Audience Favorite in the Nico Castel International Master Singer Competition and winner of the American Prize for men in art song and oratorio, he has been featured in venues around the world, including Carnegie Hall, the Kennedy Center, Chicago Cultural Center, Chiang-Kai Shek Memorial Hall, Centro Cultural de Belém, Petit Palau de la Música Catalana, and Vatroslav Lisinski Concert Hall.
+Winner and Audience Favorite in the Nico Castel International Master Singer Competition and winner of the American Prize for men in art song and oratorio, he has been featured in venues around the world, including Carnegie Hall, Chicago Cultural Center, Chiang-Kai Shek Memorial Hall, Centro Cultural de Belém, Petit Palau de la Música Catalana, and Vatroslav Lisinski Concert Hall.

 Recent performances include Poulenc’s Le bal masqué and Stravinsky’s Pulcinella with the South Bend Symphony Chamber Orchestra, creating the role of Jaques in As You Like It by Roger Steptoe, and recital programs in the Gstaad New Year Music Festival in Switzerland, Musique dans le Grésivaudan, and the Festival de Musique d’Uzerche in France.
 A passionate recitalist, Lancaster has performed Lieder programs in Paris and Frankfurt, at the Eure-et-Loir Festival, and for the Brooklyn Art Song Society in New York.
 He has recorded an album of French art songs with pianist Martin Katz, Le Menu des Mélodies (Centaur Records), and his recital on the Dame Myra Hess Memorial Concert Series was broadcast live by classical radio station WFMT.